-Notation Definition Comment 1 Incomplete or in progress Not included in GPA WD Course withdrawal prior to voluntary withdrawal deadline FOR INTERNAL USE ONLY; Not included in GPA W Course withdrawal on or after voluntary withdrawal deadline Not included in GPA WE Withdrawal under extenuating circumstances after completion of a substantial portion of course requirements.
-Not included in GPA; credit not granted AU Audit Not included in GPA AEG Aegrotat (Ungraded Pass) Not included in GPA

-DEF Deferred Course work not completed, but instructor and student agree on completion at a later date.
+Notation Definition Comment I Incomplete or in progress Not included in GPA WD Course withdrawal prior to voluntary withdrawal deadline FOR INTERNAL USE ONLY; Not included in GPA W Course withdrawal on or after voluntary withdrawal deadline Included in GPA as 00 WE Withdrawal under extenuating circumstances after completion of a substantial portion of course requirements.
+Not included in GPA; credit not go the course requirements.
+Not included in GPA; credit not granted AU Audit Not included in GPA AEG Aegrotat (Ungraded Pass) Not included in GPA DEF Deferred Course work not completed, but instructor and student agree on completion at a later date.
 Becomes a grade based on work completed if deferred work is not completed by the deadline; if most of the course requirements have been met, could result in WE or AEG VAI Violation of Academic Integrity If a student has previously violated forms of academic integrity, the student may be given an "F" with the designation "VAI" on the transcript. СН Successful course challenge Not included in GPA.
 Students may challenge expired time-sensitive courses (in which case previous grade for course stands and is included in GPA); dated for semester of successful challenge PLAR Credit obtained by Prior Learning Assessment and Recognition portfolio assessment Not included in GPA